 What, then?
 Perhaps they hibernate.
 As soon as we start packing, as soon as we know the romance is over, they (the premises) slip into a zombielike status, neither scary nor creepy but—yes—sort of catatonic.
 Mute, and mutinous.
 Oh, those half-dressed walls, so pathetic…

 To accelerate would be best, I believe, once we know we will have to part.

 How does a home that we are bound to leave stop belonging to us?
 Or the other way around… Is it by ceasing to pay the rent or selling the property?
 In a way.
 Though the financial aspect is the surgical thread stitched upon the cut, once whatever viscera needed to be extracted has been.

 We have packed it all.
 We have pulled nails, hooks, screws from the walls, and we have patched the holes.

 Dear house, leaving you is like leaving a lover.
 I haven’t noticed how intimate we were—melted, insanely fusional—until when we are no more.
 A slight difference between parting from your limbs of concrete and leaving, instead, flesh and blood, is that chances of getting together again are just a tad slimmer.

 They are slim in either case, aren’t they?
 When relationships end, partners move on.
 They find other partners.
 So do you, house, but at the quickest of paces.
 Usually you are found and occupied on the spot, and you don’t oppose.
-[Delete: repeats what’s unspoken in the previous sentence?: You surrender to the next master with wonderful meekness, keen amenability.]
+You surrender to the next master with wonderful meekness, keen amenability.

 And you change.
 People do, as well, when they find another love.
 I know.
 But you change, for Christ’s sake, so radically.
 Your mutation is so thorough, so deep, to leave your previous partner… to leave me perplexed, dumbfounded.
 Ashamed almost.
 It reeks of betrayal, your strange personality shift.